-Substances identified as 'Glycerides, C16-18 saturated and C18-unsatd.
-(SDA Reporting Number: 11-001-00)', including shea butter and other vegetable oils and fats, have a very long history of safe use in a wide range of nutritional (food and feed), cosmetic and industrial applications.
+Substances identified as 'Glycerides, C16-18 (SDA Reporting Number: 19-001-00)' and 'Glycerides, C16-22 (SDA Reporting number: 21-001-00)', have a very long history of safe use in a wide range of nutritional (food and feed), cosmetic, pharmaceutical and industrial applications.
 Acute oral, inhalation or dermal toxicity is therefore not considered to pose an issue for human health under normal and foreseeable handling and use conditions.